 You are in your classroom.
 It is time for writing.
 Kids groan.
 You feel defeated.

-You set them free to draft the next great American novel.
+With a deep sigh, albeit only in your head (you hope), you set them free to draft the next great American novel.

 Or perhaps since this is elementary school, you just want to get a decent paragraph out of them.